cantonsir/Magnetic-Sand-Illusions/README.md

 A demo of the **Magnetic Sand Illusion** can be found [here](https://sites.google.com/view/magneticsand).

-The following Jupyter Notebooks include noise video generation and data analysis from different psychophysics experiments as published in the paper.
-All experimental data, data preprocessing, and visualizations are included in these notebooks.
+The following Jupyter Notebooks include noise video generation and data analysis from different psychophysics experiments as published in the paper. **All experimental data, data preprocessing, and visualizations are included in these notebooks.**

-**The link to the data download is inside the Jupyter Notebooks below.**

 ## Videos